paqtteam/prosemirror-sync/README.md

 - Configuration for debouncing snapshot generation & syncing deltas (to reduce bandwidth and function calls).
+- Option to write the concrete value each time a delta is submitted.
+- Pluggable storage for ReactNative, assuming single-session.
 - Vacuuming controls for old deltas & snapshots.
 - Implementing it as a ProseMirror plugin instead of a TipTap extension, so raw ProseMirror usecases can also use it.